MartinSG8/MartinSG8/README.md

 - 👋 Hi, I’m @MartinSG8.
 - 👀 I’m interested in networking and all things related.
-- 🌱 I’m currently learning Terraform Kubernetes...
+- 🌱 I’m currently learning DevOps...

 <!---
 MartinSG8/MartinSG8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.